-Curious why Japanese knives are regarded as the finest culinary tools?
-Learn about the different types of knives used in Japanese cuisine and how they are made, so you can find the perfect one for you!
-Bonus tips: how to care and maintain the knives, and where to buy them.
+Curious why Japanese kitchen knives are regarded as the finest culinary tools?
+Learn about the different types of knives used in Japanese cuisine and how they are made so you can find the perfect one for you!
+Bonus tips: how to care for and maintain the knives and where to buy them.

-Japanese knives (Hōchō 包丁) have a cult following by chefs and passionate cooks around the world.
-With its world-renowned reputation for outstanding and artisanal craftsmanship, you may also be dreaming of owning one or two yourselves!
+Japanese knives (Hōchō 包丁) have a cult following by culinary professionals and passionate cooks around the world.
+With its world-renowned reputation for outstanding and artisanal craftsmanship, you may dream of owning one or two yourselves!

 Whether you cook Japanese cuisine or not, a beautifully crafted knife can make all the difference in your chopping skills and the final dish!
-But with all the varieties, brands, and price ranges, finding the knife that fits you can seem like a daunting task.
+But with all the varieties, brands, and price ranges, finding the knife that fits you can seem daunting.

-To demystify the centuries-old legacy and romance that surrounds Japanese knives, here’s a guide to kick your interest in Japanese knives.
+Here’s a guide to kick your interest in Japanese knives to demystify the centuries-old legacy and romance surrounding Japanese knives.
 After the end of the article, we hope you’ll find a knife (or two!) that best fits you!

 The photos are from the Perfect Edge Cutlery, a knife shop based in San Mateo, California.
-Perfect Edge Cutlery specializes in providing the best knife service for professional chefs and home cooks.
+Perfect Edge Cutlery provides professional chefs and home cooks with the best knife service.
 They carry a huge assortment of Nami’s favorite Kikuichi knives!

 The History of Japanese Knives

-The earliest artifacts of Japanese knives can be traced back to the Nara Era (710-794), which are displayed at the Shosoin (正倉院; the Imperial Treasure House) in Nara prefecture.
-The blade and handles were long and narrow, 40cm in length and 2cm in width with a slight curve.
-It is said that this type of knives was used by the aristocracy for religious ceremonies.
-Called Hocho-shiki (包丁式; literally “knife ceremony”), the knives were used to break down carps and cranes to the tune of music.
+The earliest artifacts of Japanese knives can be traced back to the Nara Era (710-794), displayed at the Shosoin (正倉院; the Imperial Treasure House) in Nara prefecture.
+The blade and handles were long and narrow, 40cm in length and 2cm in width, with a slight curve.
+It is said that the aristocracy used this type of knife for religious ceremonies.
+Called Hocho-shiki (包丁式; literally “knife ceremony”), the knives were used to break down carp and cranes to the tune of music.

-Unlike swords, which were considered family heirlooms and passed down generations, knives were everyday tools that with daily use, would disintegrate over time.
+Unlike swords, considered family heirlooms and passed down generations, knives were everyday tools that would disintegrate over time with daily use.
 Therefore, while there are no surviving artifacts of knives, there are plenty of written records, scroll paintings, and drawings of knives.

 Evolution Beyond Samurai Swords

-When we speak of Japanese knives, it cannot be forgotten that it was greatly influenced by the technological development of Japanese swords.
-These swords called Katana (刀) were reserved only for the Samurai (武士), a military nobility serving a feudal lord.
-The creation of this class, followed by the demand for swords greatly boosted the production and development of blade technology.
+When we speak of Japanese knives, it cannot be forgotten that the technological development of Japanese swords greatly influenced them.
+These swords, called Katana (刀), were reserved only for the Samurai (武士), a military nobility serving a feudal lord.
+The creation of this class, followed by the demand for swords, greatly boosted the production and development of blade technology.

-During the tumulus feudal unrest of the Sengoku Era (1454-1573), the main sword production regions were located in Okayama, Kanagawa, Kyoto, Nara, and Gifu prefectures.
+During the tumulus feudal unrest of the Sengoku Era (1454-1573), the central sword production regions were in Okayama, Kanagawa, Kyoto, Nara, and Gifu prefectures.
 Not coincidentally, the feudal warlords were the strongest in these five regions.

 However, the demand decreased during the Edo Period (1603-1868), an era marked by relative peace and isolationism from the outside world.
-With the lack of warfare and battles (and therefore, civilians being able to live a non-combative lifestyle), demand for kitchen knives and farming tools such as ax, saws, hatchets increased.
+With the lack of warfare and battles (and, therefore, civilians being able to live a non-combative lifestyle), demand for kitchen knives and farming tools such as axes, saws, and hatchets increased.

-To withstand the change of time, many of these artisans switched from producing swords to the kitchen and household blades.
+Many of these artisans switched from producing swords to kitchen and household blades to withstand the change of time.
 Some started creating superior products by applying their centuries-old knowledge of sword-making.
-A well-known example is Sakai (堺), in Osaka.
-The area of Sakai had been producing blades from the Heian Era (794–1185) and was famous for their guns, swords, and tobacco cutting knives from the Muromachi Era (1336-1573).
-To this day, the Sakai area still produces high-quality Japanese knives and their products are highly respected by chefs worldwide.
+A well-known example is Sakai (堺) in Osaka.
+The area of Sakai had been producing blades from the Heian Era (794–1185) and was famous for its guns, swords, and tobacco-cutting knives from the Muromachi Era (1336-1573).
+To this day, the Sakai area still produces high-quality Japanese knives, and chefs worldwide highly respect their products.

 Difference between Japanese and Western Knives